-I also told myself that regardless of whether I ever actually “poked” the officer, which I remember overhearing other public defenders scoffing at in between discussing their other cases, I was still the one who let the stress and anxiety of the time get to me, and therefore the one who lost sight of better judgment towards the situation.
+I also told myself that regardless of whether I ever actually “poked” the officer, which I remember overhearing other public defenders scoffing at in between discussing their other cases, I was still the one who let the stress and anxiety of the time get to me, and therefore the one who lost sight of better judgment.

-Today, looking back at that night in jail, and all of the hours of community labor and weeks of classes I accepted for the case, I’ve learned not only how to reflect more objectively on what happened, but also how to avoid similar situations going forward with my life and career.
+Looking back at that night in jail now, and all of the hours of community labor and weeks of classes I accepted for the case, I’ve learned not only how to reflect more objectively on what happened, but also how to avoid similar situations going forward with my life and career.

 This isn’t to say I no longer deal with stressful circumstances or anxiety, or that I’m no longer made uncomfortable when I’m asked for my tap card while riding the subway, however.
-By virtue of the color of my skin I’m still akin to an immigrant, at least in the eyes of the surveillance system enforced by so many sheriffs throughout L.A.’s public transportation services.
-This still makes me a target, even if not at the rate at which Black men and women are targeted.
+While I may be a U.S. born citizen, by virtue of the color of my skin, I’m still akin to an immigrant, at least in the eyes of the surveillance system enforced by so many sheriffs throughout L.A.’s public transportation services.
+This still makes me a target, even if not at the same rate that Black men and women are targeted.

 It’s now been almost seven years since that dreadful morning off the subway, but I’m aware that the same system of surveillance is still testing and trying my community into the present day.
-Every day, from morning into the evening, somewhere on the Metro, cases like mine and even more exacerbated forms of criminalization are being executed, justified, and taken for granted against the predominantly Black, Immigrant, and “other” minority communities that make up ridership.
-It is as unacceptable today as it was seven years ago, and one way or another, the ridership must start to call for something better.
+Every day, from morning into the evening, somewhere on the Metro, cases like mine and even more exacerbated forms of criminalization are being executed, justified, and taken for granted against the predominantly Black, Immigrant, and other “minority groups” who make up Metro’s ridership.
+It is as unacceptable today as it was seven years ago, and one way or another, the ridership has to call for something better.

 In Spring 2012, the same year that I ‘took the deal’ with the Pasadena Central Courthouse, I finally passed the statistics course which held me back the year prior and subsequently transferred to UC Davis to major in English literature.

 In Spring 2014, I graduated from UC Davis as the first in my family to earn a college degree.
 The rest is Los Angeles, that is, work for youth and education in Los Angeles.
-In other words, I’ve moved on from what happened at the Memorial Park station that day, but not without a greater understanding of the environment that led to episode to begin with, and just how important it is for members of our communities to exercise patience when mired in such a stressful environment; I know it’s not easy, and that sometimes we will not be able to tolerate further agitation.
-Ultimately though, I also believe that it’s the moments like these from which we learn and grow the most.
+In other words, I’ve moved on from what happened with the L.A.
+County Sheriffs that day, but not without a greater understanding of the environment that led to episode to begin with, and just how important it is for members of our communities to exercise patience when mired in such a stressful situations; I know it’s not easy, and that sometimes we will not be able to tolerate further agitation, but I still believe that it’s the moments like these from which we learn and grow the most.